WardLordRuby/scriptedSheepshead-TTS/README.md

 ### Next features to be added:
 * Implement onSave to save players custom settings
 * New icons for deal, pick, and pass
-* Scripted event for leaster call
 * scripted event for 'unknown' situation when playing Call an Ace

 ### Current features:
 * Automatically adjusts game settings for 3 to 6 players
-* Scripted: Game Set Up, Dealing, Picking, Taking Tricks, and Burying
+* Scripted: Game Set Up, Dealing, Picking, Taking Tricks, Burying, and Leaster Hand
 * Scripted calling partner for both JD partner and Call an Ace
 * Automated take trick event
 * Card counter for both teams